Floyds Alpine Odyssey

 • A flight plan (supplied)

-Note: If you need to find your community folder follow this link for an explanation.
+If you need to find your community folder follow this link for a complete explanation.

 How to Install the Weather Presets and Flight Plan: